KDAB1175/not-a-cub/README.md

 ```

 ### Software part(s)
 software is included for download here.
-Note that you will have to change constants named as "SERVO ABBREVIATION"_MIS, e.g. FLD_MIS.
+Note that you will have to change constants named as `"SERVO ABBREVIATION"_MIS`, e.g. FLD_MIS.
 These constants express how off the servo is from its correct position.
 This way you can fine-tune the servos to be in the correct position.
 As an example let's take servo FLD.
 Let's say we put FLD as a part of calibration into `restLayingPositionAuto`.
 The leg part of the servo should now be parallel to the ground and perpendicular to the leg part the servo body is attached in.
 Aka. the FLD should be the lower part of capital L.